Trump tries to shift blame as virus outbreak rattles markets

 This week’s relentless sell-off has demonstrated how little authority Trump holds over the stock market, undermining his previous claims to voters in speeches and tweets that repeated gains reflected his leadership.

-Instead, the Trump administration’s words and actions have inspired little confidence among investors who are grappling with the costs and disruptions of the actions needed to contain the coronavirus.
+Instead, the Trump administration’s words and actions have inspired little confidence among investors who are grappling with the costs and disruptions of the actions needed to contain the virus that causes COVID-19.
 Investors have felt too afraid to hold out their hands and, in the parlance of traders, catch the falling knife that has been the U.S. stock market.

 “We're looking at a serious economic downturn because of coronavirus," tweeted 2020 Democratic candidate Elizabeth Warren, “and the Trump administration is bungling every aspect of this crisis."

-The Dow Jones industrial average has suffered a double-digit decline since Monday.
-And while it could certainly recover, the risk is that lower stocks could ripple through the economy and hit consumer confidence and cause household spending to drop right as Trump ramps up his re-election efforts.
+The Dow Jones industrial average has suffered a steep decline since Monday.
+And while it could certainly recover, the risk is that lower stocks could ripple through the economy and hit consumer confidence and cause household spending to drop right as Trump ramps up his reelection efforts.
 This pullback could further hurt demand for manufactured goods.

 Trump's own White House briefing room appearance this week did little to reassure investors.
 The administration tried to steady the markets again Friday with reassuring words from Larry Kudlow, a top Trump economic adviser.
 Kudlow said he believed the markets had gone “too far” in their sell-off and would soon bounce back.